Alloy A286 steel – AMS 5737, AMS 5731, AMS 5732, AMS 5525

-Incoloy Alloy® A-286 (sometimes referred to as A286 stainless steel) is a nickel and iron-based, austenitic superalloy that is useful for applications requiring high strength and corrosion resistance up to 1300˚F (704˚C), and for lower stress applications at higher temperatures.
+Incoloy Alloy® A-286 (also known as A286 stainless steel) is a nickel and iron-based, austenitic superalloy that is useful for applications requiring high strength and corrosion resistance up to 1300°F (704°C), and for lower stress applications at higher temperatures.
 The mechanical properties of this alloy are developed by suitable solution annealing and precipitation hardening treatments.